darrenldl/ocaml-SeqBox/README.md

   - Recovery mode - not started
   - Commandline options for scanning and recovery - not started

+## Specification of ocaml-SeqBox
+Metadata block is valid if and only if
+  - Header can be parsed
+  - All metadata fields(duplicated or not) can be parsed successfully
+  - All remaining space is filled with 0x1A pattern
+  - CRC-CCITT is correct

+Data block is valid if and only if
+  - Header can be parsed
+  - version and uid matches reference block(during decoding)
+  - CRC-CCITT

+Decoding workflow
+  1. A reference block is retrieved first(which is used for guidance on alignment, version, and uid)
+    - the scanning uses alignment of 512 bytes as it is the largest common divisor of 512(block size for version 1) and 4096(block size for version 3)
+    - if there is any valid metadata block in sbx container, then the first one will be used as reference block
+    - else the first valid data block will be used as reference block
+  2. Scan for valid blocks from start of sbx container to decode and output
+    - if a block is invalid, nothing is done
+    - if a block is valid, and is a metadata block, nothing is done
+    - if a block is valid, and is a data block, then it will be written to the writepos at output file, where writepos = (sequence number - 1) * block size of reference block in bytes
+  3. If possible, truncate output file to remove data padding done for the last block during encoding
+    - if reference block is a metadata block, and contains file size field, then the output file will be truncated to that file size
+Ordering of metadata/data blocks in sbx container
+  - A data block is identified by sequence number != 0, it may reside in any aligned in the file(see decoding workflow)

+Handling of duplicate metadata/data blocks
+  - First valid metadata block will be used(if exists)
+  - For all other data blocks, the last seen valid data block will be used for a given sequence number

+Handling of duplicate metadata in metadata block given the block is valid
+  - For a given ID, only the first occurance of the metadata will be used e.g. if there are two FNM metadata fields in the metadata block, only the first (in terms of byte order) will be used

 ## License
 The following files directly from libcrc(with syntax modification) are under the MIT license as used by libcrc
   - crcccitt.c